Outback Campers Australia Tanami: Review

-OCA has options available for the Tanami including side walls; annexe walls; flywire walls; clear PVC camper windows; clear PVC annexe window; rear bedroom; shadecloth tent mat; shadecloth awning mat; 12V LED Velcro strip lights; Joolca hot water shower; second gas bayonet for barbecue/shower; swing-over boat rack; registration (Vic only).
+OCA has options available for the Tanami including side walls; annexe walls; flywire walls; clear PVC camper windows; clear PVC annexe window; rear bedroom; shadecloth tent mat; shadecloth awning mat; 12V LED hook and loop strip lights; Joolca hot water shower; second gas bayonet for barbecue/shower; swing-over boat rack; registration (Vic only).

 Based in Carrum Downs, Vic, OCA’s Ben Coulson said the unique feature of the Tanami is that it is a rear-fold walk-in camper.
 "The tailgate folds down on struts to provide an area that you can comfortably stand in.
 A further set of steps, which also doubles as two storage drawers (1100x500x250mm) makes getting on to the bed a dream".

 And I can vouch for that, and will hasten to add that the elevated sleeping quarters is like snoozing among the stars.
 The camper-queen-size bed, with a 4in innerspring mattress, also has a gas strut-assisted storage hatch, and there are three large flywire windows with one external blind.